sasindipeiris/Supervised-Machine-Learning-Projects/Regression/House Prices Prediction/README.md

 # Dataset loading and preprocessing

-he training dataset is loaded from a CSV file containing features and the target variable SalePrice.
+The training dataset is loaded from a CSV file containing features and the target variable SalePrice.

 Basic inspection (.head(), .info()) is used to understand the structure and shape of the data.